strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 ## Motivation

 In future it would be beneficial if Strimzi can integrate with commonly deployed certificate management solutions, such as [Cert Manager][cmio], or [Vault][vault].
-These solutions work by having the user request certificates from a particular issuer.
+These solutions work by providing an API that can be used to request certificates from a particular issuer.

 Integrating with these solutions requires a change in how things are managed.
 Specifically:
  - Strimzi cannot guarantee that the issuer will issue every certificate signed by the same root CA certificate.